Jack Daniels is the world’s top-selling American whiskey.

 Why isn’t Jack Daniels bourbon?

 Bourbon whiskey is one of the world’s most popular types of spirits.
-It has a distinctly sweet aroma with a delicious flavour profile.
+It has a distinctly sweet aroma with a delicious flavor profile.
 For a spirit to be considered bourbon it must be:

 - Produced in the United States